marrlab/SCEMILA/README.md

 M.H. was supported by a José-Carreras-DGHO-Promotionsstipendium.
 C.M. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 866411)

 # 5. License
 [See the license](LICENSE).
-If you use this code, please cite our original paper (further information about the citation will follow).
+If you use this code, please cite our original paper:

+Hehr M, Sadafi A, Matek C, Lienemann P, Pohlkamp C, et al. (2023) Explainable AI identifies diagnostic cells of genetic AML subtypes.
+PLOS Digital Health 2(3): e0000187. https://doi.org/10.1371/journal.pdig.0000187